zephyrproject-rtos/zephyr/boards/arm/96b_carbon_nrf51/doc/96b_carbon_nrf51.rst

 Overview
 ********

-Zephyr applications use the 96b_carbon_nrf51 configuration to run on the secondary nRF51822 chip on the 96Boards Carbon.
-This chip provides Bluetooth functionality to the main STM32F401RET chip via SPI.
+This is the secondary nRF51822 chip on the 96Boards Carbon and provides Bluetooth functionality to the main STM32F401RET chip via SPI.

 Hardware